-Campus community members - students, employees and guests - are encouraged to report all criminal actions, emergencies, or other public safety-related incidents occurring within the University's Clery geography to the Lincoln Memorial University Campus Police and Security Department (LMU Campus Police and Security Department) in an accurate, prompt, and timely manner.
-The University's Clery geography includes: on-campus property including campus residence halls, buildings, and/or facilities; designated non-campus properties and facilities; public property adjacent to and immediately accessible from on-campus property, and leased, rented, or otherwise recognized and/or controlled buildings, spaces, and/or facilities.
-The LMU Police and Security Department has been designated by Lincoln Memorial University as the official office for campus crime reporting.
+Campus community members - students, employees, visitors, and guests - are encouraged to report all criminal actions, emergencies, suspicious behavior, or other public safety-related incidents occurring within the University's Clery geography to the Lincoln Memorial University Campus Police and Security Department (LMU Campus Police and Security Department) in an accurate, prompt, and timely manner.
+The University's Clery geography (as defined in the "Geography Definitions" elsewhere in this Annual Report, and hereafter referred to as the "University's Clery geography.") includes:

+- On-campus property including campus residence halls, buildings, and/or facilities. - Designated non-campus properties and facilities. - All public property, including throughfares, streets, sidewalks, and parking facilities, that are within the campus or immediately adjacent to and accessible from the campus or oncampus property/facilities.

+The LMU Police and Security Department has been designated by Lincoln Memorial University as the official office for campus crime and emergency reporting.
 LMU Police and Security Department strongly encourages the accurate and prompt reporting of crimes.
-Accurate and prompt reporting ensures LMU Police and Security Department is able to evaluate, consider, and send timely warning reports, disclose crimes through ongoing disclosure processes such as the posting of crimes in the Daily Crime Log and accurately documenting reportable crimes in its annual statistical disclosure.
+Accurate and prompt reporting ensures LMU Police and Security Department can evaluate, consider, and send timely warning notices, disclose crimes through ongoing disclosure processes such as the posting of crimes in the Daily Crime Log and accurately documenting reportable crimes in its annual statistical disclosure.
 Lincoln Memorial University further encourages accurate and prompt reporting to LMU Police and Security Department and/or the local police when the victim of a crime elects to or is unable to make such a report.

 This publication focuses on LMU Police and Security Department because it has primary responsibility for patrolling the main campus of Lincoln Memorial University, and it has been designated as the institution's primary reporting structure for crimes and emergencies.
 However, criminal incidents or incidents off campus can be reported to a local Law Enforcement Office.

-To report a crime or emergency, members of the community should:
+Additionally, as outlined below, the University has also identified a list of primary campus security authorities (CSA) or preferred receivers of reports to whom crimes can be reported.

+Primary Campus Security Authorities (CSA) or Preferred Receivers of Reports:

-- Call the LMU Campus Dispatch by dialing (423) 869-6911 or on-campus extension 6911; - Report in person to the LMU Police and Security Department office located in the upper concourse of Tex Turner Arena on the main Harrogate, TN campus; - Crimes or emergency situations can be reported to the local Law Enforcement emergency services by dialing 911; - Sex Offenses and other incidents of sexual or relationship violence can also be reported to the college's Title IX Coordinator by dialing (423) 869-6618 or on-campus extension 6618, or in person at Grant Lee, room 115; - Contact the Office of Human Resources (HR) by dialing (423) 869-6751 or on-campus extension 6751, or in person at the HR office located on the second floor, room 220 of Grant Lee; or - Contact the Student Services by dialing (423) 869-6433 or on-campus extension 6433, or in person at DAR Hall, room 211.
+Call the LMU Campus Dispatch by dialing (423) 869-6911 or on-campus extension 6911;

+Report in person to the LMU Police and Security Department office located in the upper concourse of Tex Turner Arena on the main campus in Harrogate, TN;

+Crimes or emergency situations can be reported to the local Law Enforcement emergency services by dialing 911;

+Sex Offenses and other incidents of sexual or relationship violence must also be reported to the college's Title IX Coordinator by dialing (423) 869-7099 or on-campus extension 7099, or in person at Duncan School of Law 249; or by email at titleix@lmunet.edu or Hannah.olberdig@lmunet.edu.

+Contact the Office of Human Resources (HR) by dialing (423) 869-6751 or on-campus extension 6751, or in person at the HR office located on the second floor, room 220 of Grant Lee; or

+Contact the Dean of Students by dialing (423) 869-6433 or on-campus extension 6433, or in person at DAR Hall, 211 or by emailing elise.syoen@lmunet.edu.

+Emergency Phones located throughout the campus can also be used to contact LMU Police and Security to report a crime or emergency.

+Response to Reports